jacquescrocker/deployer/README.md

 Deployer is gem that enhances Capistrano to simplify the deployment of Ruby on Rails applications.

-It assumes you are using Passenger to serve your Ruby on Rails applications.
+It assumes you are using Passenger to serve your Ruby on Rails applications, and Bundler to manage gem dependencies.

+It works with **Ruby on Rails 3** and **Ruby on Rails 2** applications as long as you are using **Bundler**.

+*If you are currently using the old config.gem method in a Ruby on Rails 2 application, you can easily change this to make it use Bundler instead.
+[Check out my gist on how to achieve Rails 2 Bundler compatibility.](http://gist.github.com/400609)*

 ## Getting Started